dashedstripes/carbon/README.md

 The app will then be running on http://localhost:3000

+`$ yarn start` uses a library called [nodemon](https://github.com/remy/nodemon) to run the server for development.
+This enables the server to restart after each change, rather than doing it manually.

 ## Working with a database

 This project uses [sequelizejs](http://docs.sequelizejs.com/) as the ORM.
 In order to create models, migrations and seeds, you will need to install the [sequelize-cli](https://github.com/sequelize/cli) library globally to your development machine.
 You can find all the commands to work with the library on the `sequelize-cli` repo [https://github.com/sequelize/cli](https://github.com/sequelize/cli)